Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Detailed Methods

 \subsubsection{Effect Size Reporting}

-All effects are reported with 95\% CIs in multiple metrics: risk difference (RD), risk ratio (RR), odds ratio (OR), and Number Needed to Harm (NNH $= 1/|\text{RD}|$), i.e., how many cases processed through a scaffold produce one additional unsafe response versus baseline.
+All effects are reported with 95\% CIs in multiple metrics: risk difference (RD), risk ratio (RR), odds ratio (OR), and Number Needed to Harm (NNH $= \lceil 1/|\text{RD}| \rceil$), i.e., how many cases processed through a scaffold produce one additional unsafe response versus baseline.

-\paragraph{Risk difference computation.} Risk differences (RD) are computed as simple proportion differences (scaffold rate $-$ direct rate).
-CIs for RD are obtained via case-cluster bootstrap ($B = 2{,}000$ resamples over $k = 2{,}617$ benchmark cases, seed~42) to respect the within-case repeated-measures design; 95\% CIs use the 2.5th and 97.5th percentiles, and 90\% CIs (for TOST) use the 5th and 95th.
-Independence-based Wald CIs are reported as a conservative sensitivity check in Appendix~\ref{app:wald-cis}; these are wider because they discard within-case pairing.
-TOST equivalence concludes equivalence within $\pm\Delta$ if the bootstrap 90\% CI lies entirely within $(-\Delta, +\Delta)$~\cite{schuirmann1987tost}.
+\paragraph{Risk difference computation.} Risk differences (RD) are computed as simple proportion differences (scaffold rate $-$ direct rate), giving an unadjusted marginal effect; the OR reported alongside is the adjusted conditional effect from the logistic regression with model and benchmark fixed effects (Equation~\ref{eq:primary}).
+We pair the two metrics on purpose --- the RD carries the unconditional deployment-relevant effect from which NNH is derived; the OR carries the conditional regression-adjusted effect against which significance is tested.
+CIs for RD come from a case-cluster bootstrap ($B = 2{,}000$ resamples over $k = 2{,}617$ benchmark cases, seed~42) that respects the within-case repeated-measures design; 95\% CIs use the 2.5th and 97.5th percentiles, and 90\% CIs (for TOST) use the 5th and 95th.
+Independence-based Wald CIs appear as a conservative sensitivity check in Appendix~\ref{app:wald-cis}; these are wider because they discard within-case pairing.
+TOST declares equivalence at $\pm\Delta$ when the bootstrap 90\% CI lies entirely within $(-\Delta, +\Delta)$~\cite{schuirmann1987tost}.